 \section{Generalization Analysis}

-In this section, we study the generalization error analysis of the ERM algorithm for nonlinear functional regression with usage of our functional net described in Definition \ref{deffunctionalNN}, that measures the generalization capability of the truncated empirical target functional of the ERM algorithm.
+In this section, we conduct the theoretical analysis of the generalization error for the ERM algorithm applied to learn nonlinear functionals, utilizing our functional net as outlined in Definition \ref{deffunctionalNN}. {Moreover, the notation $\widetilde{O}$ is used to indicate that we conceal the additional logarithmic factors within the conventional $O$ notation.}